redFrik/udk15-Surveillance_and_Analysis/udk160602/README.md

 play around.

+see previous python experiments... <https://github.com/redFrik/udk12-Back_to_basics/tree/master/udk141127>

 to exit type `quit()`.

-for the examples below we will need two python packages. install them by typing (in the terminal)...
+for the examples below we will need to install two python packages. type (in the terminal)...

-`easy_install pyosc psutil`  #on linux you probably need sudo first
+`easy_install pyosc psutil`

+if you get permission problems try `sudo easy_install pyosc psutil`

+on **osx** you might here be asked to install xcode command line tools.

+and on **linux** you might first also need to `sudo apt-get update` and `sudo apt-get install python-dev python-setuptools`

-or you can also install them with pip like this...
+or (a better way on both osx and linux assuming you have python-pip installed), you can also get them with pip like this...

 `pip install pyosc psutil`